TheresaLui/SelfHelpContent_v2/articles/microsoft.media/mediaservices-videoindexer-insights-custom-models.md

 # Custom models in Video Indexer

 Video Indexer allows you to customize some of its models to be adapted to your specific use case.
-These models include persono, brands, language, and animation.
+These models include person, brands, language, and animation.
 You can easily customize these models using the Video Indexer website or API.

 ## **Recommended Documents**